Photo provided by Tourism Golden / Robin Munshaw

 It was my final day of what had been an amazing trip to Golden, filled with awesome hikes, unique adventures and stunning scenery.
-Fueled with a latte from one of the amazing cafés in town, I found myself standing in front of David Gagnon, owner and operator of Higher Ground Sports, discussing my mountain biking abilities and my expectations for the day.
+Fuelled with a latte from one of the amazing cafés in town, I found myself standing in front of David Gagnon, owner and operator of Higher Ground Sports, discussing my mountain biking abilities and my expectations for the day.

 Full disclosure: My biking experience includes roads, paved pathways and wide trails that lead to smaller trailheads.
 I’ve biked through all seasons when I couldn’t afford a car, but I’d never done true single track mountain biking before.
 My current bike is an older, hard tailed trail bike that I bought second hand for $100 from some guy’s mom’s basement…